tonimichel/webkitpony/docs/understanding.rst

 Project structure
 *********************

-A webḱitpony project follows a django-inspired structure.
+A webḱitpony project follows a certain structure.
 The following figure shows the example project _ponyfarm_:

 .. image:: img/project_structure.png

-As you can see, the structure is quite similar to the one of a django project.
 Let's start with a brief overview:

-* ``urls.py``: contains a list of tuples matching a regular expression representing a url to a view function.
+* ``urls.py``: contains a list of tuples, each matching a regular expression (representing a url) to a view function.
 * ``views.py``: contains the view functions referenced in the ``urls.py`` module.
-* ``settings.py``: contains your project's settings like e.g. if to enable the webkit inspector or the default window size.
+* ``settings.py``: contains your project's settings like e.g. whether to enable the webkit inspector or not.
 * ``ride.py``: the starting point for riding your pony: ``python ride.py``.
 * ``templates``: contains your templates with jinja2 template syntax available.
-* ``static``: contains the static files of your project like e.g. css and javascript.
+* ``static``: contains the static files of your project like css and javascript.

 Those who are familiar with django might already have become an idea of the webkitpony principle.